Jaime Xavier

-Jaimerson da Silva Xavier or simply Jaime Xavier (born 26 February 1990) is a Brazilian professional footballer who plays as a centre-back for Indonesian club Persis Solo.
+Jaimerson da Silva Xavier (born 26 February 1990), simply known as Jaime Xavier or Jaime, is a Brazilian professional footballer who plays as a centre-back.
 He has previously played for Portuguesa and Joinville.

 Career

 Jaime began his career with Portuguesa, appearing at various youth levels before being promoted into the first-team.
 He made his debut for the club in the 2010 Campeonato Brasileiro Série D versus Campinense.

 In 2016, Jaime completed a permanent move to Figueirense.